AndersFluur/LinkPlayApi/README.md

 http://$ReceiverIpAddress/httpapi.asp?command=wlanGetConnectState

 - Description:
-Allows you to request the status of the Sonoé iEast wifi connection.
+Allows you to request the status of the LinkPlay wifi connection.

 - Returns a non-json form value
 - HTTP Request: GET